US Navy Under Fire In Mass Software Piracy Lawsuit - Slashdot

 My guess is one of those "whistle blower" things where they encourage you to turn in your company for violating software licenses for a reward was involved...

 Obligatory Russian Reversal?
-(Score:3, Funny)
+(Score:4, Funny)

 In Soviet America, the Navy are the Pirates?